wiless/gojek/README.md

 ## No Overwriting of Ships
 The Board Loading method ensures that only one of the player's Ships is placed in a given grid location.
 ## Repeat Attack
 Missiles dropped on a Dead Ship location are not counted as Hit !!
+And it will be marked as `Missed`